 Salt water can wreak havoc with a reel so it's need to have a very tightly sealed reel housing and drag system.

-Suitable brands are Pen, Shimano and Abu Garcia, all of which make purpose built saltwater spinning reels.
+Suitable brands are Penn, Shimano and Abu Garcia, all of which make purpose built saltwater spinning reels.

 Braid, fluorocarbon or monofilament?
 Every angler has their favorite.

 When selecting a line for your inshore setup understanding the attributes of each type of line is important.

 Mono has some built in stretch to it whereas braid and fluorocarbon does not stretch that much.

 Braid is not very good at standing up to sharp objects whereas mono is quite abrasion resistant.

 The best line weights for an inshore fishing setup is 10 lbs mono or 20 lbs braid.